LegNeato/asciinema-rs/README.md

 ### Installation

-`asciinema` can be downloaded from the GitHub release page.
-There are no dependencies.
+Prebuilt `asciinema` binaries can be downloaded from [GitHub releases](https://github.com/LegNeato/asciinema-rs/releases).
+There are no dependencies and the binary can be run directly once downloaded.

-`asciinema` is not available on [crates.io](https://crates.io) due to https://github.com/rust-lang/cargo/issues/1565.
+(`asciinema` is not available on [crates.io](https://crates.io) due to https://github.com/rust-lang/cargo/issues/1565).

 ### Usage